srujan1997/Trading-App/src/README.md

 Before entering any of the service directories, please do install all the required libraries by running pip3 install -r requirements.txt

-### Running Locally
+### Running Locally using docker-compose

-1. Under each directory of services, you would need to execute python3 server.py to start up services.
-2. Once done, you can run the client.py file and appropriately mention the inputs for it.
-3. Or just manually hit or execute the GET and POST requests from Postman or browser to evaluate the services.

-### Using client.py

-1. The client.py file resides in the frontend_service directory.
-2. On execution, it will ask the user to pass hostname, number of requests and the trade request probability

-###  Using docker-compose:

 1. docker network create lab - Create this network initially
 2. docker-compose build && docker-compose up -d - To start services.
+3. Manually hit or execute the GET and POST requests from Postman or browser to evaluate the services.
-3. docker-compose down - To stop the application.
+4. docker-compose down - To stop the application.

-### Performance Evaluation
+### Performance Evaluation on AWS

 1. Please go to the frontend_service directory and execute the file performance.py to get average latency results for trade and lookup.
 2. If you instead want to execute multiple clients concurrently, please run load_test.sh in the frontend_service directory.
 Currently, it can run for 5 clients concurrently, but you can edit it and run for as many clients as you want.